maratishe/maratishe.github.io/gcal/deadlines.md.txt

 PDF format through EDAS at [https://www.edas.info/newPaper.php?c=28015](https://www.edas.info/newPaper.php?c=28015)

-Papers exceeding page limits, multiple submissions, and
+Papers exceeding page limits, multiple submissions, and self-
-self-plagiarized papers will be rejected without further review.
-All
+plagiarized papers will be rejected without further review.
+All other
-other papers will get a thorough single-blind review process, followed
+papers will get a thorough single-blind review process, followed by a
-by a rebuttal phase.
+rebuttal phase.

 For more information, please check [http://www.cnsm-conf.org/2021/.](http://www.cnsm-conf.org/2021/.)

+Papers accepted and presented at CNSM 2021 will be published as open
+access on the conference website and IFIP Digital Library, and will be
+submitted to IEEE Xplore Digital Library.